 OH SUN and WV SUN are excited to collaborate on the cross-border Mid-Ohio Valley Solar Co-op.
 Residents on both sides of the river in the greater Parkersburg and Marietta community are encouraged to join this new solar co-op group.
-Mid-Ohio Valley Climate Action, WVU Parkersburg Ecohawks, the Wood County League of Women Voters , Ohio Interfaith Power and Light, and Friends of Lower Muskingum River are co-sponsoring the group.
+Mid-Ohio Valley Climate Action, WVU Parkersburg Ecohawks, the Wood County League of Women Voters , Ohio Interfaith Power and Light, Friends of Lower Muskingum River, and the Ritchie County Economic Development Authority. are co-sponsoring the group.
 Co-op members will use their group buying power to get a discounted price for solar panels.
 If you’ve ever wanted to go solar and live in the Mid-Ohio Valley, now is your chance!
 Ohio residents can sign up below.
 Ohio residents can sign up here.

 Watch a recorded information session to learn more.

 How does the solar co-op work?

 Based on the same principle as buying in bulk, co-op members purchase solar systems together to save money and share knowledge.
 The group uses a competitive bidding process to select a single company that will install systems on all of the participating homes.
 Each participant signs his or her own contract with the installer, but everyone gets the bulk discount.
 By going solar as a group we can save up to 20% off the cost of a solar system.
 You’ll also have the support of the group instead of navigating an often-complicated process alone.
 WV SUN, OH SUN, and Community Power Network are supporting the group effort.
 The group will complete the following process to ensure a smooth and organized experience for everyone involved:

 How much will going solar with the co-op cost?